COVID Updated and New Normal Protocols. updated 6/2023

 SCOPE OF PRACTICE

-- AHAC Massage therapists are licensed professionals and held to the highest standards of the American Massage Therapy Association and National Certification Board of Therapeutic Massage & Bodywork (NCBTMB).
+- AHAC Massage therapists are licensed professionals and are held to the highest standards of the Association for Bodyworkers and Massage Professionals (ABMP) and the National Certification Board of Therapeutic Massage & Bodywork (NCBTMB).

 - Massage Therapy is a profession in which the practitioner applies manual techniques, and may apply adjunctive therapies, with the intention of positively affecting the health and well-being of the client.